darkmatter2222/EVE-Online-Bot/README.md

 ![alt text](https://github.com/darkmatter2222/EVE-Online-Bot/blob/main/Images/banner.png)

+## UPDATE - 4/14/23
+Much going on!
+However the coolest part might be the model are now public on GCP for download!
+[HERE](https://storage.googleapis.com/eve_online_models/)
+However the new "Universal_Prediction" Class will download them for you at startup.
+Soon we will have a UI and a formal Release!

 ## UPDATE - 4/4/23
 Lots of movements.
 Beginning to formalize this as as a releaseable product.
 Training a few new models to make this solution less configureable and moreso powered by ML.
 Very closes to calling this, "AI Pilot"